 Havel is elected interim president of Czechoslovakia on 29 December.
 His inauguration ceremony at the Prague Castle is witnessed by a crowd of hundreds of thousands.

-Former Communist Party leader, Alexander Dubcek, becomes the first speaker of the federal parliament.
+Former Communist Party leader Alexander Dubcek becomes the first speaker of a new coalition government.
 Havel promises to lead the nation to free and democratic elections.

 1990 - The elections take place in June without incident and with more than 95% of the population voting.
 Civic Forum and Public Against Violence win landslide victories.
-On 5 July the parliament reelects Havel to the presidency, with a majority of 234 votes to 50.
+On 5 July the parliament reelects Havel as president, with a majority of 234 votes to 50.

-1992 - The dissolution of Czechoslovakia into separate Czech and Slovak states comes to the fore as a major political issue.
-Slovak calls for autonomy are strengthened at the June elections when the Movement for a Democratic Slovakia emerges as Slovakia's leading party.
+1992 - The dissolution of Czechoslovakia into separate Czech and Slovak states becomes a major political issue.
+Slovak calls for autonomy are strengthened at elections in June when the Movement for a Democratic Slovakia emerges as Slovakia's leading party.
 In July the parliament agrees on a split.
 Negotiations are completed by the end of the year.

 Havel opposes the dissolution and resigns from office on 20 July.